mdn/content/files/en-us/web/accessibility/aria/attributes/aria-disabled/index.md

 - The header button element associated with non-collapsible accordion panel,
 - A button which is important to keep in the page's focus order, but its action is presently unavailable - such as submitting a form,
-- Temporarily inactive items in a menu widget that are would otherwise be skipped over via standard keyboard navigation.
+- Temporarily inactive items in a menu widget that would otherwise be skipped over via standard keyboard navigation.

 In each of these cases, one may want users to find these elements through standard keyboard navigation, though the functionality of that control is removed or "disabled".
 Developers will still need to use JavaScript to fully disable the functionality of the element while also changing the appearance of the element so sighted users know it is disabled.